 - 1 Tablespoon milk

-Preheat oven to 350°F. Line baking sheets with parchment paper.
+Preheat oven to 350°F. Line baking sheets with silicone mats or parchment paper.
 Set aside.

-Using a 1 1/2-Tablespoon (1 3/4-inch) ice cream scoop, drop cookie dough onto the prepared cookie sheets.
+Using a 1 ½-Tablespoon (1 ¾-inch) ice cream scoop, drop cookie dough onto the prepared cookie sheets.
 Cookies should be about 2 inches apart.
 Flatten cookies with a damp hand.
-(See Notes 5 and 6)
+(See Tips 5 and 6)

-- Note 1: To easily pour molasses from measuring spoon, coat the measuring spoon first with a bit of oil.
+- To easily pour molasses from measuring spoon, coat the measuring spoon first with a bit of oil.
 The molasses won't stick!
 This also works for honey.

-- Note 2: I could have used semi-sweet chocolate chips instead of the bittersweet chocolate chips.
+- I could have used semi-sweet chocolate chips instead of the bittersweet chocolate chips.

-- Note 3: Whenever I use pecans in cookies, I always toast them.
+- Whenever I use pecans in cookies, I always toast them.
 The reason is that toasting brings out an incredible flavor.
 To toast the pecans, I spread them out on a baking sheet, and bake them in a 350°F oven for 8 to 10 minutes, until I start to smell them.

-- Note 5: I like for my cookies to be a consistent size.
+- I like for my cookies to be a consistent size.
 Therefore, I always use an ice cream scoop to measure out the cookie dough.
-For me, a 1 3/4-inch ice cream scoop is the perfect size.
+For me, a 1 ¾-inch ice cream scoop is the perfect size.

-- Note 7: If during baking some of the cookies run together, carefully separate and round them with a butter knife while the cookies are still hot.
+- If during baking some of the cookies run together, carefully separate and round them with a butter knife while the cookies are still hot.